10 m, 6 w, 11 flexible, 3 children, extras, doubling possible

 8 m, 7 w, 2 flexible

-Doc Nash had a successful medical career in Richmond, Virginia.
-But five years ago, after losing his wife, he decided to return to his country home in Baynesville, VA.
-There, he established a free medical clinic where residents of his childhood hometown could receive free medical care.
-Even with only one johnny-on-the-spot nurse and a bumbling receptionist, this clinic has become a vital part of this rural community.
+Doc Nash had a successful medical career, but five years ago, after losing his wife, he decided to return to his country home in Baynesville, VA.
+There, he established a medical clinic where residents of his childhood hometown could receive free medical care.
+Even with only one Johnny-on-the-spot nurse and a bumbling receptionist, this clinic has become a vital part of this rural community.
 Since its inception, the clinic has been supported with funds from the local government and private donations.
-How...
+However, with recent cuts in funding and a dip in the econo...

 3 m, 6 w, 13 flexible, 14 or more kids

 Starlight Inn, a small, quaint hotel with a lot of charm, but not a lot of guests, is struggling to make ends meet.
 In fact, business has been so bad that on this snowy Christmas Eve, Emily, the owner, has decided to finally break the bad news to the staff: The inn will be sold to a local condo developer and torn down.
 As they lament the impending doom of their beloved hotel, a major snowstorm hits, forcing travelers to seek shelter.
 Suddenly, the hotel has several guests: a newlywed couple; a Hollywood diva and her entourage; a traveling church choir; a rock...

 Serenity and Charity, two angels under Gabriel’s supervision, have been dispatched to Earth to help mankind remember what Christmas should be about.
 To maximize their out-reach they tackle the place where there are the most humans: a busy store in the middle of the holiday shopping season!
 Their scheme is to leave a gift in the “Lost and Found” department, hoping that someone opens it to discover its mysterious contents.
 Unfortunately, the stressed humans have so many sales to find and buying to do that no one claims the package.
 As a last resort, th...

 9 speaking parts (8 adults, 1 child).